The Bankrate promise

 Best cheap car insurance companies in San Francisco

-Geico is not the only cheap car insurance company in San Francisco.
-We found below-average rates with some of the best car insurance companies, including Capital, Wawanesa, State Farm and Progressive.
-To help you find and compare the best cheap car insurance companies, we reviewed average annual rates from Quadrant Information Services based on minimum and full coverage for 40-year-old male and female drivers with good credit and clean driving records.
+Some of the best car insurance companies that made it to our list of cheapest car insurance companies in San Francisco include Capital, Wawanesa and Geico.
+However, affordable rates are only one of many factors when shopping for car insurance in California.
+To help you find and compare the best cheap car insurance companies in San Francisco, we reviewed average annual rates from Quadrant Information Services based on minimum and full coverage for 40-year-old male and female drivers with good credit and clean driving records.

 In addition to cost and discounts, we also rated each company with a Bankrate Score — on a 5.0 scale — that takes into account coverage options, insurer availability, customer experience, policy management options and financial strength ratings.
 The Bankrate Scores are also based on overall provider scores or rankings from J.D.
 Power, AM Best, and other third-party rating agencies.
 Some companies may score higher with J.D.
 Power in a particular region, while its overall Bankrate Score is based on the provider’s national scores.

 |Insurance company||Bankrate Score||J.D.
 Power score (California region)||Average annual premium for full coverage||Average annual premium for minimum coverage|